rayvantsahni/Sea-pLUS-pLUS/References & Pointers/Introduction.md

 _int score = 200;_

 This will set aside an **int-size** piece of memory for the variable **score** somewhere and put the value `200` into that memory.

+This is where come in-
+* References
+* Pointers

+These are some of the most powerful features in C++; they allow programmers to **directly manipulate memory** – the most critical and scarce resource in computer – in order to optimize performance.